- How can I receive a bronze die cast medallion with the presidential seal in honor of my achievement?

 Announcements may be purchased from the Weber State Bookstore beginning Friday, March 1, 2014.
 Orders can be made online at http://bookstore.weber.edu

 GRAD FEST is an exciting new addition to commencement.
-All of the student graduation needs will be at one location on Tuesday, April 1 and Wednesday, April 2 from 8:00 a.m. to 5:00 p.m. in the Shepherd Union Building Ballroom.
-You may purchase your graduation announcements, class rings, stoles, diploma frames, alumni products, Alumni Association Memberships, etc. There will be vendors - Financial Advisors, Technology, Career Counseling, Grad School Programs, Car Dealerships, Travel Agency, Costco, Sam's Club and Coke.
-In addition there will be food and music.
+All of the student graduation needs will be at one location on Tuesday, April 1 and Wednesday, April 2 from 7:30 a.m. to 5:30 p.m. in the Shepherd Union Building Ballroom.
+You will be able to pick up your two free luncheon tickets.
+You may also purchase your graduation announcements, class rings, stoles, diploma frames, alumni products, Alumni Association Memberships and additional lunch tickets, etc. There will be vendors - Financial Advisors, Technology, Career Counseling, Grad School Programs, Car Dealerships, Travel Agency, Costco, Sam's Club and Coke.
+In addition there will be food, music and a chance to win 2 roundtrip airline tickets to anywhere in the Continental United States.
 This is the place to be to get all of your graduation needs and then some!

-Students may pick up their cap, gown and tassel at the Grad Fest in the Shepherd Union Building, Ballroom from 8:00 a.m. to 5:00 p.m. on Tuesday, April 1 and Wednesday, April 2.
+Students may pick up their cap, gown and tassel at the Grad Fest in the Shepherd Union Building, Ballroom from 7:30 a.m. to 5:30 p.m. on Tuesday, April 1 and Wednesday, April 2.
 No pre-ordering or payment is necessary.
 The cap, gown and tassel do not need to be returned.
 If you have questions, please contact Campus Stores.
-If you have a problem with your cap, gown or tassel after you have received them, return them to the apparel department on the 2nd floor of the Campus Stores in the Shepherd Union Building on April 21-23 for adjustments.
+If you have a problem with your cap, gown or tassel after you have received them, return them to the apparel department on the 1st floor of the Campus Stores in the Shepherd Union Building from April 3 to 23rd for adjustments from 7:30 a.m. to 5:30 p.m.
+Caps and Gowns will NOT be available on April 24th.
 For problems on April 25, go to the Campus Store alcove in the Dee Events Center between portals 6 and 7 from 8:00 am to 3:30 pm.

 The colors of the tassels on the mortar board represent academic fields in which the graduates receive their degree.
 The colors are as follows: